 top of page

 Most couples are pretty confused on which, if any, of their wedding vendors to tip.
-And the truth is that this tipping etiquette thing is pretty subjective.
+And the truth is that tipping etiquette is pretty subjective.
 When I bring up the subject with my clients (I always bring it up, because nobody likes talking about money), here is some advice I offer:

 - Tips are rarely expected but are always appreciated.